Offline New in v0.8

 params: {

-// Example of `filter` parameter for your backend
+// Example shape, adapt to your backend

 filter: {